Unidata/netcdf-c/docs/filters.md

     Because of the encoding rules, this 8-byte value will be in LE format.
    4. The filter must finally do an 8-byte byte-swap on that 8-byte value to convert it to desired BE format.

-To support these rules, some utility programs exist and are discussed in <a href="#filters_appendixb">Appendix B</a>.
+To support these rules, some utility programs exist and are discussed in [Appendix B](#filters_appendixb).

 # Appendix B. Support Utilities {#filters_appendixb}